maliksalman/boot-docker-support-sample/README.md

 ### Native compile

 The final improvement we can make is to compile our application as a native binary using GraalVM.
-First switch to a GraalVM installation and make sure that `java -version` shows that it is so.
+First switch to a GraalVM installation and make sure that `java -version` shows that is the case.
 For example, the output from that command might be:

 ```
 openjdk version "21.0.2" 2024-01-16